-A young Butch (Chandler Lindauer) - in a childhood flashback - was watching a TV show, an animated episode of the cartoon Clutch Cargo (1959).
-It was about the adventures of the title character who journeyed around the world with his pet dachshund named Paddlefoot.
+A young Butch (Chandler Lindauer) - in a childhood flashback - is watching a TV show.
+It is an animated episode of the cartoon Clutch Cargo (1959), about the adventures of the title character who journeys around the world with his pet dachshund named Paddlefoot.

-His mother interrupted him with the arrival of a "special visitor" named Captain Koons (Christopher Walken, in a cameo, referencing his role as a soldier in the Vietnam War in The Deer Hunter (1978)), who was there to bring him an important heirloom - a gold watch.
-It had been in the Coolidge family for three generations since World War I. It had first been owned with the boy's great grand-father, a WWI veteran, and then passed down to Butch's grandfather who fought in World War II, and then to Butch's father who fought in Vietnam.
+His mother interrupts him with the arrival of a "special visitor" named Captain Koons (Christopher Walken, in a cameo, referencing his role as a soldier in the Vietnam War in The Deer Hunter (1978)), who is there to bring him an important heirloom - a gold watch.
+It has been in the Coolidge family for three generations since World War I. It was first owned by the boy's great grand-father, a WWI veteran, and then passed down to Butch's grandfather who fought in World War II, and then to Butch's father who fought in Vietnam.

-For five years, Koons claimed he had been with Butch's father when he died of dysentery as a captive in a Hanoi POW camp.
-Due to the father's dying request, Koons was intensely dedicated to bringing the watch home to little Butch.
-In the incredulously scatological speech, Koons emotionally described how he had hidden the gold watch in his rectum for two years, in order to ensure its delivery.
+For five years, Koons claims he had been with Butch's father when he died of dysentery as a captive in a Hanoi POW camp.
+Due to the father's dying request, Koons is intensely dedicated to bringing the watch home to little Butch.
+In the incredulously scatological speech, Koons emotionally describes how he has hidden the gold watch in his rectum for two years, in order to ensure its delivery.

 Hello, little man.
 Boy, I sure heard a bunch about you.
 See, I was a good friend of your dad's.
 We were in that Hanoi pit of hell together over five years.
 Hopefully, you'll never have to experience this yourself, but when two men are in a situation like me and your dad were for as long as we were, you take on certain responsibilities of the other.
 If it'd been me who'd - not made it, Major Coolidge'd be talking right now to my son Jim.
 But the way it turned out, I'm talking to you.
 Butch.
 I got somethin' for ya.
 This watch I got here was first purchased by your great-grandfather during the first World War.
 It was bought in a little general store in Knoxville, Tennessee,.
 Made by the first company to ever make wrist watches.
 Up 'til then, people just carried pocket watches.
 It was bought by Private Doughboy Erine Coolidge on the day he set sail for Paris.
 This was your great-grandfather's war watch and he wore it everyday he was in that war, and when he'd done his duty, he went home to your great-grandmother, took the watch off, put it in an old coffee can, and in that can it stayed until your granddad, Dane Coolidge, was called upon by his country to go overseas and fight the Germans once again.
 This time they called it World War II.